huangli712/iQIST/docs/src/ch03/recipes.md

 ### Let's go.

-Fourth, execute the CT-HYB impurity solver directly or via some external scripts/programs.
+Fourth, execute the CT-HYB quantum impurity solver directly or via some external scripts/programs.

 **See also**: